oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-async-sycl/README.md

 | OS                                | Linux* Ubuntu* 18.04; Windows 10
 | Hardware                          | Skylake with GEN9 or newer
 | Software                          | oneAPI DPC++ Compiler
-| What you will learn               | How to offload the computation to GPU using Intel DPC++ compiler
+| What you will learn               | How to offload the computation to GPU using Intel® DPC++ Compiler
 | Time to complete                  | 15 minutes

 ## Purpose